loren-osborn/symfony2-vagrant/README.md

 * install git submodules
     ```$ git submodule update --init```

+* install required vagrant plugin
+    ```$ vagrant plugin install vbguest```

-* run vagrant (for the first time it should take up to 10-15 min)
+* run vagrant (for the first time it should take up to 20-45 min)
     ```$ vagrant up```

-* Web server is accessible with http://33.33.33.100 (IP address can be changed in Vagrantfile)
+* Web server is accessible with http://10.33.33.10 (IP address can be changed in Vagrantfile)

-* PhpMyAdmin is accessible with http://33.33.33.100/phpmyadmin
+* PhpMyAdmin is accessible with http://10.33.33.10/phpmyadmin

 * Vagrant automatically setups database with this setup: